/ 11 min read /

 At that time, Z was using PowerBI and High Charts - and they didn’t make it easier to share insights with external stakeholders.

 Long turnaround time can even affect customer acquisition.
-Because the nature of their business is B2B, it often takes a lot of time - months, maybe years, to successfully land a client.
-The engagement process is lengthy - you have to go through pre-sales conversations and POC and pilots program - all of them.
-So that the faster Z can pass through each round, the sooner they make money.
+The nature of their business is B2B, and it often takes a lot of time - months, maybe years, to successfully land a client.
+The engagement process is lengthy - you have to go through pre-sales conversations, POC and pilots program, not to mention admin and paperwork!
+The faster Z can pass through each round, the sooner they make money.

-Even when Z data team successfully jump through a bunch of logistical and analytics loop to ship out an embedded dashboard, the struggle does not end there.
+2. Lack of Interactivity: Even when Z data team successfully jumps through a bunch of logistical and analytics loops to ship out an embedded dashboard, the struggle does not end there.

 You need to respond quickly to stakeholders’ requests - add that filter, add those metrics, or change this dashboard.
 But with PowerBI or Highcharts, Z team often feels their energy flag going through a lengthy management process: Involve data engineering team, get the feed changes, get it tested, and get approvals.